 Want to be among the 28% of freelance writers who earn $45 per hour or more?
-Part of getting there is learning how to treat your freelance content writing more like a business than a hobby.
+Then you’ll need to avoid the most common – and disastrous – freelance content writing mistakes.

-Most freelance writers aren’t underearning because they don’t write well.
+Here’s the deal: Most freelance writers don’t underearn because they don’t write well.
 They aren’t short on cash because they don’t work hard.
-They’re struggling because they aren’t paying enough attention to the business side of their business.
+They struggle because they don’t pay enough attention to the business side of their writing.

-Here are seven ways this shows up, and how to counteract each problem.
+Here are five ways this shows up, and how to counteract each problem.

 - How long it takes you to find the work